ShayJordan/discovermaths.github.io/_pages/cryptography.md

 <br>
 You'll notice that the ciphertext alphabet begins to repeat itself halfway through, which means that if the letters *a* and *n* both encrypt to *a*, so it would be impossible to decrypt a message encoded by this affine cipher or any affine cipher which uses a non-invertible.

-Have a play around with the code above and chance the 2 to any other non-invertible number modulo 26 (2, 4, 6, 8, 10, 12, 13, 14, 16, 18, 20, 22, 24, or 26) and you'll see a similar outcome of a repeated alphabet.
+Have a play around with the code above and chance the 2 to any other non-invertible number mod 26 (2, 4, 6, 8, 10, 12, 13, 14, 16, 18, 20, 22, 24, or 26) and you'll see a similar outcome of a repeated alphabet.

 ### Vigenère Cipher